gusguidry/gusguidry.github.io/README.md

 Not at all.

-Will I get a $110,000 salary + benefits job with this project?
+Will I get a $200,000 salary + benefits job with this project?

-100% bet.
+1000%.

 Thanks,